-The intermittent feature of this system was designed for use when weather conditions make a single wiping cycle, with a variable pause between cycles, desirable.
-For maximum delay between cycles, rotate the control knob into the upper end of the delay range.
+Use the intermittent wiper system when weather conditions make a single wiping cycle with a variable pause between cycles desirable.
+Rotate the end of the windshield wiper/washer control lever to the first detent, and then turn the end of the lever to select the desired delay interval.